mishafarms/esp32_docker/README.md

 ## Basic Usage

 I usually run bash and then cd to a source directory and do my build.
-I mount /dev/bus/usb so I can use the /dev/ttyUSBx devices to program te ESP32.
+I mount /dev/bus/usb so I can use the /dev/ttyUSBx devices to program the ESP32.

 here is the basic command I use: